jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Time is tracked in **turns** and **rounds**.
 During a round, everyone takes a turn.

 During an **encounter**, a round lasts long enough for everyone to perform a task and traverse a room—about ten seconds.
-Protagonist characters act first and as a group, taking their turns together.
+PCs act first and as a group, taking their turns together.
 When surprised, roll an INT contest to determine if you can act during the first round.

 While **exploring**, a round lasts long enough for everyone to perform a few tasks and investigate an area, or to rest—about ten minutes.